A honeybee breeding research coalition

 Our commercial beekeeping partners will be involved in developing protocols for the testing of improved queens under field conditions as well as the evaluation of elite queens.
 This will help verify assumptions our geneticists make about the heritability and value of certain characteristics of individual queens.

 The Taylor Pass Honey Company Ltd in Blenheim has been involved with the precursor projects of FutureBees, giving invaluable insight into the needs and processes of a honey producer.
-Their past involvement makes them an especially valuable partner, because we have been able to cooperate on the establishment of systems for testing queen performance in the field that can be further refined before they are put in place in other operations, such as Tai Tokerau Honey Ltd and the Ngati Porou Miere coalition.
+Their past involvement makes them an especially valuable partner, because we have been able to cooperate on the establishment of systems for testing queen performance in the field that can be further refined before they are put in place in other operations, such as Tai Tokerau Honey Ltd.